The exemption under sub. (5) (a)

 , Wis. adm. code.

-Administrative remedies available under the fair employment act, subch.
-II of ch.
-111, are the exclusive remedies for violations.
+Administrative remedies available under the Wisconsin Fair Employment Act, this subchapter, are the exclusive remedies for violations.
 The act does not provide a remedy for emotional distress resulting from discriminatory firing.
 Bachand v.
 Connecticut General Life Insurance Co., 101 Wis.
 2d 617

 , 305 N.W.2d 149